Berkeley-CS61B/website-sp24/projects/proj1b/index.md

 Now you're ready to get started!

-## `ArrayDeque`
+## `ArrayDeque61B`

-As your second deque implementation, you'll build the `ArrayDeque` class.
+As your second deque implementation, you'll build the `ArrayDeque61B` class.
 This deque **must** use a Java array as the backing data structure.

-You may add any private helper classes or methods in `ArrayDeque.java` if you deem it necessary.
+You may add any private helper classes or methods in `ArrayDeque61B.java` if you deem it necessary.

 ### Constructor